 Determine how much you need and what you want to save for.

 If you need the money within a few months or years, then go for short-term investing, such as putting your money in an interest-earning savings account.

 While this strategy is low-risk, allowing you to access your money easily and conveniently, it has low returns.

 Long-term goals entail buying and holding on to stocks or investing in certificates of deposit and real estate.
-You can learn how to invest your money in stocks using this 10-step guide.
+You can learn how to invest your money in stocks using this comprehensive guide.

 This approach is less risky, but it requires your patience.